-With a hybrid solution, a company’s essential data is backed up locally and then an additional backup is replicated off-site, providing additional data security.
-The in-house data is protected by redundant sets of information with the local device being the first line of defense.
+With a hybrid solution, a company’s essential data is backed up locally and then an additional backup is replicated off-site, providing extra data security.
+The in-house data is protected by redundant sets of information, with the local device being the first line of defense.

-With this model, MSPs and VARs have multiple sources to assist clients in data protection, and can emphasize that it is just as important to insure data as it is to insure physical resources, like buildings, employees and other assets.
+In this model, MSPs and VARs have multiple sources to assist clients in data protection, and can emphasize that it is just as important to insure data as it is to insure physical resources, like buildings, employees and other assets.

 Businesses can benefit from local storage flexibility, addressing a key concern that many small companies have, with a hybrid cloud solution.
 Since cloud storage is far less expensive, businesses can retain more data on the cloud and have a shorter retention locally.

 With hybrid cloud storage, your organization will be able to separate archives or infrequently accessed data with regularly accessed data.
 These businesses can cease worrying about storage and turn their attention to their core competencies, feeling confident that their data is secure and available.

 Data syncing keeps one file stored in different cloud locations all up to date.
 Users can set up a cloud-based file to which specific data is copied.
 With this folder, the data is accessible through a web interface for others to see.